xyr115/puppet-dev/README.md

 # Getting Started / Requirements
   * As of 10/1/18: Both vagrant 2.1.x are compatible
   * Requires an installation of virtualbox and Oracle_VM_VirtualBox_Extension_Pack-5.0.40-115130.ova
-  * Installation of RVM using Ruby 2.5.1 (Other rubies not currently tested, please up this as needed)
+  * Installation of RVM using Ruby 2.5.1 (Other rubies not currently tested, please update this as needed)
   * Installation of vagrant plugins:
     * vagrant-hostmanager (1.8.9, global)
     * vagrant-vbguest (0.15.2, global)